 Having trained many of Australia’s winemakers and viticulturists during his decade at the helm of the Wine Science at Charles Sturt University in Wagga Wagga, NSW, Brian Freeman decided to establish his own vineyards in the elevated Hilltops region.
 His venture started with Australia’s only plantings of two classic Italian-origin varieties – Rondinella and Corvina – and an intention to craft a unique, expressive savoury and complex red wine that would stand out from the crowd.

-Brian travelled to northern Italy for further inspiration and has since created ‘Fortuna’, an award-winning blend of multiple white varieties inspired by the winemakers of the Alto Adige and Friuli regions.
+Brian travelled to northern Italy for further inspiration and created ‘Fortuna’, an award-winning blend of multiple white varieties inspired by the winemakers of the Alto Adige and Friuli regions.
 His ‘Rondo’ Rosé is made using the saignée method from Rondinella grapes.
-Other wines in the Italian inspired FREEMAN portfolio are Prosecco, Sangiovese, Nebbiolo and the dual-trophy winning dessert style, Dolcino.
+Other wines in the Italian inspired FREEMAN portfolio are Prosecco, Pinot Grigio, Fiano, Sangiovese, Nebbiolo and the dual-trophy winning dessert style, Dolcino.

 Nebbiolo has adapted extremely well to the Hilltops terroir.
 As in Piedmont, fog can be a frequent visitor in autumn, conditions conjuring low yields and intensely flavoured grapes harnessed with minimal intervention winemaking to make a memorable savoury wine.

 As distinct from FREEMAN ‘Secco’, FREEMAN Robusta is crafted entirely from corvina grapes, all of which are partially dried for 10 days in a neighbour’s prune dehydrator, prior to a prolonged two-month fermentation.
 Subsequent ageing in old oak barrels for two years allows the powerful tannins to integrate and enrich the palate.
 Not for the faint-hearted!